chanzuckerberg/single-cell/how-we-work/how-to-upgrade-dependencies.md

 [Here](https://github.com/chanzuckerberg/cellxgene/pull/2167/files) is a sample PR that upgraded several frontend npm dependencies.

-### Upgrading cellxgene Explorer czi-hosted backend
+### Upgrading cellxgene Explorer CZI-hosted backend

 The pip package dependency files for the CZI-hosted backend for cellxgene Explorer can be found at `cellxgene/backend/czi-hosted/requirements.txt` as well as `single-cell-infra/terraform/modules/hosted-cellxgene/common/customize/requirements.txt`.
 These two files should be in sync except that the file in `single-cell-infra` should pin all packages to a single version and the file in `cellxgene` should use the `>=` sign for the same version numbers.
 This is so that when we are testing locally, we can easily find out if a new release of a package is causing compatibility issues.
 We do want to pin versions in the `single-cell-infra` repo because these are the versions installed during deployment and we don't want an unexpected incompatibility due to a new package release to cause a production deployment to fail.